-We conclude that the Moreton wave event observed on December 6th, 2006 detected with the H α Solar Telescope from Argentina (HASTA), is a coronal fast shock wave of a "blast" type originated in a single source during a CME ejection.
+We conclude that the Moreton wave event observed on December 6, 2006 detected with the H $\alpha$ Solar Telescope for Argentina (HASTA), is a coronal fast-shock wave of a "blast" type originated in a single source during a CME.
 Its onset time is concurrent with the peak of the Lorentz force applied to the photosphere measured by other authors for the same event.
-The event shows an overlap with the flare explosive phase and small-scale ejecta ignition.
-The kinematic parameters obtained, i.e. the onset time of the event ($t_0 \approx 18:42:28$ UT), the initial deceleration ($a_0 \geq 2.4$ km sec-2) and the initial speed ($s_0 \geq 1463$ km sec-1), are higher than those obtained by other authors for the same event.

-Concordantly with the evolution of the shock wave, two distant filaments were activated.
+The event shows an overlap with the flare explosive phase and small-scale ejectum ignition.
+The kinematic parameters obtained, i.e., the onset time of the event ( $t_0 \simeq 18:42:28$ UT), the initial deceleration ( $a_0 \ge 2.4$ km s-2), and the initial speed ( $s_0 \ge 1463$ km s-1), are higher than those obtained by other authors for the same event.
+Simultaneously with the evolution of the shock wave, two distant filaments were activated.

-The wavefronts have local irregularities which can be attributed to inhomogeneities of the coronal medium that crosses the disturbance.
-At the initial stages, three earliest wavefronts which can be regarded as a result of these irregularities, appear detached.
-However, the first of them could be considered having a kinematic evolution different from the others.
-This will occur if the origin is placed east-side of the RP, in the surroundings of the small-scale ejecta location, which could indicate a separate origin for this earliest wavefront.
+The wavefronts have local irregularities that can be attributed to inhomogeneities of the coronal medium that crosses the disturbance.
+At the initial stages, the three earliest wavefronts, which can be regarded as a result of these irregularities, appear to be detached.
+However, the first of them could be considered to have a kinematic evolution different from that the others.
+This could occur if the origin is placed east-side of the RP, in the surroundings of the small-scale ejectum location, which could indicate a separate origin for this earliest wavefront.

 Acknowledgements.
-We are thankful to PhD.
-L. Balmaceda, PhD.
-J. Castro, PhD.
-M. Schneiter, PhD.
-G. Stenborg and MA.
-R. Torres for their comments and useful discussions.
+We are grateful to L. Balmaceda, J. Castro, M. Schneiter, G. Stenborg and R. Torres for their comments and useful discussions.